 During this special week is Hats On!
 For Mental Health day on Wednesday,May 4.
 On this day, the Alberta Teachers’ Association, the Canadian Mental Health Association and Global TV were asking schools to relax their hat rules and encourage both students and staff to show support for mental health awareness by wearing a hat to school on this day.
 Did you post a selfie with your favorite Hat and show your Support??

-Being an active member of my high school’s student council, I had the wonderful chance to help shine even more light onto this ever important subject Besides from “hats on” the week was filled with take one as you needmental health centered games, guest speakers and activities each noon hour, with fast facts ( as can be seen below) said on the morning announcements and broadcasted on the school television’s, My favorite though being “take one as you need” posters hanging all over the school, encouraging all students to embrace the idea that they are amazing and loved no matter what.
+Being an active member of my high school’s student council, I had the wonderful chance to help shine even more light onto this ever important subject Besides from “hats on” the week was filled with mental health centered games, guest speakers and activities each noon hour, with fast facts ( as can be seen below) said on the morning announcements and broadcasted on the school television’s, My favorite though being “take one as you need” posters hanging all over the school, encouraging all students to embrace the idea that they are amazing and loved no matter what.
 Such as fun week of learning and self- discovery for all.

 Fast Facts about Mental Illness